Sightseeing Tours in Portland, ME

 - Duration:2 Hours

 OVERVIEWVisitors to Portland can easily miss some of Maine's most stunning sights, since you really need a car to explore the scenic coastline.
 Avoid the headache of arranging your own transportation, or renting a car, on this guided tour of Portland's must-see sights.
 Stop in downtown Portland, and visit three lighthouses, including Portland Head Lightan historic lighthouse perched on the rocky coast.Tour Portland's top sights, and working waterfront, with a local lobstermanVisit Commercial Street, the Old Port District, and Portland Head LightEnjoy a personal experience on the tour, with no more than 10 travelersEasily find your group, with a meet-up in the heart of the Old Port DistrictINCLUDESBottled waterAir-conditioned vehicleMobile device chargingUmbrella to use if neededVisits to three historic lighthousesEXCLUDESGratuity not includedMEETING AND PICKUPMeeting pointPortland Beer HubArrive 15 MINUTES before the start time of your tour.
-Meet inside of the retail store, Portland Beer Hub (320 Fore Street, Portland, ME 04101), in downtown Portland's Old Port.Options and Start timeLighthouse Tour:03:30 PM, 09:00 AM, 09:30 AM, 12:30 PMEnd pointThis activity ends back at the meeting point.WHAT TO EXPECT320 Fore St (Pass by)Whether you're visiting for the first time or have called Portland home for years, this tour offers a fresh and engaging way to explore the Greater Portland area.
+Meet inside of the retail store, Portland Beer Hub (320 Fore Street, Portland, ME 04101), in downtown Portland's Old Port.Options and Start timeLighthouse Tour:03:00 PM, 10:00 AM, 12:30 PMLighthouse Tour:10:30 AMEnd pointThis activity ends back at the meeting point.WHAT TO EXPECT320 Fore St (Pass by)Whether you're visiting for the first time or have called Portland home for years, this tour offers a fresh and engaging way to explore the Greater Portland area.

 Ride in comfort aboard one of our Ford Transit passenger vans, as we journey through the heart of the city and its scenic surroundings.
 Starting off on tour, we drive down Fore Street, a charming historic thoroughfare that runs parallel to one of North America's last working waterfronts.